KairuDeibisu/AutoSwitch/README.md

-Command line tool to configure cisco devices from a text file.
+Command-line tool to configure Cisco devices from a text file.